Thoughts, Tips & Takeaways

 Why Use a Go/No Go List?

-Opportunities come in all shapes and sizes, but not everyone aligns with a company’s values, priorities or strategic direction.
+Opportunities come in all shapes and sizes, but they don't always align with a company’s values, priorities or strategic direction.
 By using SharePoint Lists, businesses can create a structured evaluation system that quickly identifies whether an opportunity is a Go, needs further discussion or is a definite No Go.

 Assigning ratings to responses for structured questions makes it easy to standardise evaluations and ensure informed choices.
 With calculated columns and formatting, results become instantly visible, helping decision-makers prioritise opportunities at a glance.